Skip to ContentSkip to Navigation

 Regional ports

-By way of a strategic cooperation, COPE and Groningen Seaports are trying to find joint answers to a variety of research questions.
-During a five-year period, scientists and students are conducting research into port-related issues.
-One major research theme is the reasons why businesses locate in the port.
+In this project, a strategic cooperation between COPE and Groningen Seaports, the partners tried to find joint answers to a variety of port-related research questions.
+One major research theme was the reasons why businesses locate in the port.
 What role does cooperation with other businesses play in that decision?
 How can clustering be promoted?
 And what role will the port authority be able to fulfil in this?

-Synchromodal transport networks constitute a significant priority area in the five-year research programme.
+Synchromodal transport networks constituted a significant priority area in the research programme.
 These are networks in which shippers can switch at any time between transport modalities, including shipping and road transport, dependent on the situation.
-What roles could Groningen Seaports and the Veendam rail terminal play in such a network, what logistic flows play a role now and will play a role in the future, and what investments in infrastructure will be required?
+The project examined what roles Groningen Seaports and the Veendam rail terminal could play in such a network.
+The researchers also looked into what logistic flows play a role now and will play a role in the future, and what investments in infrastructure will be required for this.

 • A maturity model which indicates how port authorities such as Groningen Seaports can develop into chain directors in the emerging biofuels market.

-• Research into the role which ports can play in offshore windfarm supply chains, in particular as far as assembly and installation are concerned.
+• Insights into the role which ports can play in offshore windfarm supply chains, in particular as far as assembly and installation are concerned.

 • An overview of why companies, data centres for instance, set up their business in ports.